|

 July 3, 1991, the National Academy of Sciences' Institute of Medicine

-(IOM) released a reported entitled, Adverse Effects of Pertussis and
+(IOM) released a reported entitled, Adverse Effects of Pertussis

-National Childhood Vaccine Injury Act (Public Law 99-660), whose primary
+the 1986 National Childhood Vaccine Injury Act (Public Law 99-660),

-potentially injured by a vaccine; Section 312 of Public Law 99-660
+scheme for persons potentially injured by a vaccine; Section 312

-called for the IOM review.
+of Public Law 99-660 called for the IOM review.

 Over